huang-laboratory/EMProt/README.md

 - **AssertionError: Egg-link /xxx/emprot.egg-link (to /xxx) does not match installed location of emprot (at /xxx)**: Fail to install EMProt.
 Solution: remove the `emprot` conda env, create the `emprot` env and install EMProt again.

 We provide some static-compiled binaries (which are compiled under CentOS 7 and Intel CPU) in the EMProt suite, but it does not always fit other platforms, so the following errors may occur.
-When EMProt fails, either use a new compiled program(with dynamic libraries requirement) or compile it from source.
+When EMProt fails, either use a new compiled program (with dynamic lib requirement) or compile it from source.
+Note that the new compiled programs requires some dynamic libs, use `ldd /path/to/EMProt/emprot/bin/recompiled/*` to find what is missing and install the missing libs.

-- **Error cannot convert ca probability map to points **:
+- **Error: cannot convert ca probability map to points, segmentation fault ... **:
-    -  Use our newly compiled `getp` program, replace the /path/to/EMProt/emprot/bin/getp with /path/to/EMProt/emprot/recompiled/getp:
+    -  Use our newly compiled `getp` program (no static, no CPU specific instructions, g++ 4.8.5 with c++11):
 ```
 cp /path/to/EMProt/emprot/bin/recompiled/getp /path/to/EMProt/emprot/bin/getp
 ```
     -  Or, compile `getp` from source:
 ```
 cd /path/to/EMProt/emprot/bin/srcs/getp
 make clean